ethereum-optimism/optimism/packages/contracts-bedrock/STYLE_GUIDE.md

 The following guidelines should be followed for all contracts in the `src/` directory:

-- All state change should have a corresponding event emitted.
-This ensures that all state changes are transparent, can be easily monitored, and can be reconstructed from the event logs.
+- All state changing functions should emit a corresponding event.
+This ensures that all actions are transparent, can be easily monitored, and can be reconstructed from the event logs.

 ### Tests